-How to Create a Post
+How to Create a Publication

 Despite the fact that we have an auto-save function on our site (works through localStorage), write materials better somewhere else, and then after all the edits, post to the site.
 One of the most convenient tool, including teamwork is all known GoogleDocs.
 Although, in general, any text editor will fit.

 These options are preferable for at least three reasons.